DanielCW7/gitrepo/README.md

 # gitrepo

-this app is merely intended to practice using git, no other functionality is included
+this app is merely intended to practice using git and javascript, no other functionality is included